 - Dependents of ICS alumni/former students.

-- All other applicants, who have submitted all admissions materials, with the following priority:
+- All other applicants with complete applications, with the following priority:

 Starting in the 2017-18 school year, ICS charges additional fees for specialized educational services, including occupational therapy, speech and language therapy, educational psychology assessments and the Transition Program.
 Need for services is determined by ICS and neither services nor fees may be waived.
 Visit the Tuition and Fees page for more information on the fees.